 Early Origins of the Beardsly family

-Another 117 words (8 lines of text) covering the years 164 and 1640 are included under the topic Early Beardsly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beardsly research.
+Another 59 words (4 lines of text) covering the years 164 and 1640 are included under the topic Early Beardsly History in all our PDF Extended History products and printed products wherever possible.

 Beardsly Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Beardsly has been spelled many different ways, including Bardsley, Bardsey, Bardsea, Bardsly, Bardesey and many more.

 Early Notables of the Beardsly family (pre 1700)